Building and Implementing a “Data Refinery” to Enable Intelligent Scheduling

 Proposed projects will be evaluated against criteria in three major categories: Innovation; Execution; and Impacts.
 The considerations for each criterion are detailed in the SmartSimple online application form.

-Senior Manager, Recovery Technologies
+Senior Program Manager, Recovery Technologies

 The Digital Innovation in Clean Energy (DICE) program supports the development of technology that creates jobs in the digital economy, reduces energy sector emissions, and improves the efficiency of energy production.